Operational intelligence is achieved by maintaining an immutable operating record.

 How operational intelligence applies, per vertical.

 Each vertical applies the same operating record to its own commercial reality.
-Click through to see the specific buyer brief.
+Click through to the specific buyer brief.

 Mining contractors and full miners.